 8.1.3.5 Construct the third segment of the eastern loop road that would continue between Calvert Memorial Hospital and the creek to its east, which connects to Hunting Creek, following the northern edge of the hospital parking lot to intersect MD 2/4 at Auto Drive.
 This alignment will require significantly less forest clearing and may require somewhat less grading than alignments that are on the east of the creek before connecting to MD 2/4.
 [PW]

-Objective 4: Strategically expand roadway capacity and improve traffic operations and safety along MD 231.
+Objective 4: Improve safety and access control along MD 231.

-8.1.4.1 Encourage MDOT SHA to widen MD 231 from two to four lanes between Thoroughbred Place and JW Williams Road.
-The potential for further growth at the College of Southern Maryland and residential development to the north and south indicates the need for this improvement concurrent with such growth.
+8.1.4.1 At Stafford Road, work with SHA to consider realigning the intersection to reduce the skew and improve sight distance for left turning vehicles.
 [PW, BOCC]

-Objective 5: Improve safety and access control along MD 231.

-8.1.4.1 At Stafford Road, work with MDOT SHA to consider realigning the intersection to reduce the skew and improve sight distance for left turning vehicles.
+8.1.4.2 At Barstow Road/German Chapel Road, work with SHA to consider realigning the intersection to reduce the skew.
 [PW, BOCC]

-8.1.4.2 At Barstow Road/German Chapel Road, work with MDOT SHA to consider realigning the intersection to reduce the skew.
+8.1.4.3 Coordinate with SHA at Adelina Road to advance the design and construction of roadway improvements, enhancing intersection safety.
+This improvement is a high priority for the county. .
 [PW, BOCC]

-8.1.4.3 .
-At Adelina Road, work with MDOT SHA to consider signalization and implement speed control measures approaching Adelina Road.
-[PW, BOCC]

-8.1.5.4 Realign Ketch Road and the Hallowing Point Park access road from Jibsail Drive.
-[PW, R&P]

-8.1.4.6 Control future access to MD 231 by requiring any development to exit to onto a collector road which would be more likely to warrant signalization.
+8.1.4.4 Control future access to MD 231 by requiring any development to exit onto a collector road which would be more likely to warrant signalization.
 [P&Z, PW, PC]

-Objective 6: Develop a street network in the northwest quadrant of the Town Center to relieve pressure on the intersection of MD 231 at MD 2/4 from new development both north and south of MD 231.
+Objective 5: Develop a street network in the northwest quadrant of the Town Center to relieve pressure on the intersection of MD 231 at MD 2/4 from new development both north and south of MD 231.

-8.1.5.1 Extend West Dares Beach Road towards JW Williams Road.
-[PW]
+8.1.5.1 Extend West MD 402 (Dares Beach Road) towards JW Williams Road.

-8.1.6.2 Connect Stoakley Road to meet the West Dares Beach Road extension.
-Along JW Williams Road south of the roundabout to MD 231, the right of way is approximately 60 feet which is similar to Prince Frederick Boulevard.
-West Dares Beach Road has right of way of approximately 50 feet.
-It is recommended that a 60’ right of way be established for all future alignments of the connector roads identified above.
-This would permit one travel lane in each direction, with protected turn lanes as necessary, as well as a 10’ asphalt side path with five-foot buffer.
-[PW]

-8.1.6.3 Widen Stoakley Road between Prince Frederick Boulevard and the new roadway or construct a roundabout at the intersection of Stoakley Road and Prince Frederick Boulevard.
 [PW]

 Goal 2: Implement Bicycle, Pedestrian, and Streetscape Improvements to Enhance Community Connectivity and Sustainability in Prince Frederick.